-The three key pillars of sustainability: Transparency, traceability and accountability.
-As we work towards a more environmentally and socially responsible society, we've shortlisted 10 of the best accounts on Instagram to follow as we work to lead greener lifestyles.
+2020 is the time to act.
+And as we work towards a more environmentally and socially responsible society, we’ve shortlisted 10 of the best accounts on Instagram to follow as we work to lead greener lifestyles.
 If you’re looking for inspiration on how to start, hit ‘Follow’ on these Instagram profiles for your daily dose of green wisdom!

 The perils of buying secondhand may appear daunting to the first-time shopper but this blogger, wife and mother of three shows the fun side to it all.
 Sarah Tyau does side-by-side comparisons of her finds as she alters and transforms outdated and ill-fitting pieces into current and fashionable wardrobe staples.
 Brb, gonna learn how to sew.